ernest-danials/Accelab/README.md

 # Accelab
 Accelab is an educational application developed using SwiftUI.
-It aims to help students collect distance-time data from a cart on air track lab.
+It aims to help students collect distance-time data from a cart on the air track lab.

 ## Features
 - Choose a target angle of the track.